 Personnel Administration Cost - The City's personnel administration is provided by the Personnel Board of Jefferson County (PBJC).
 The PBJC has been operating under a 1981 Federal Consent Decree issued in connection with litigation over hiring practices.
 This Decree was satisfied in 2009.
 Costs, which are passed on to municipalities served by the PBJC, have risen substantially in recent years.
 In fiscal year 2009, the PBJC reached an agreement with municipalities to reduce the legal fees due to them associated from the Decree from \$10,000,000 to \$2,250,000 payable over a 5 year period.
 This agreement is currently awaiting approval by the U.S. District Judge and each municipality's share of the \$2,250,000 is still to be determined.
-The 2012-2013 budget included a line item of \$295,000 budgeted for this expenditure.
+The 2013-2014 budget included a line item of \$ 275,000 budgeted for this expenditure.

-Medical Costs - Employee health insurance is provided through the State of Alabama Insurance Board with no rate increase for fiscal year 2012-2013.
+Medical Costs - Employee health insurance is provided through the State of Alabama Insurance Board (SEIB).
+This Board voted to increase rates by 5% for fiscal year 2013-2014 and the Mayor and Council approved for the City to cover this increase for employees.

 Retirement Costs -The City's retirement program for employees is provided through the Retirement System of Alabama (RSA).
 Economic and market conditions in recent years resulted in increases in the City's required contribution to this program.
-The City's factors for Tier 1 employees that contribute 5% and 6% to retirement are projected for fiscal year 2013 to be 2.648 and 2.207, respectively.
-The City's factor for Tier 2 employees that contribute 6% and 7% to retirement are projected for the fiscal year 2013 to be 1.823 and 1.563 respectively.
+Effective October 1, 2013 the City opted to come under the provisions of Act 2011-676 thereby changing the rates contributed by employees.
+The City's factors for Tier 1 employees that contribute 7.5% and 8.5% to retirement are projected for fiscal year 2014 to be 1.689 and 1.491, respectively.
+The City's factor for Tier 2 employees that contribute 6% and 7% to retirement are projected for the fiscal year 2013 to be 2.118 and 1.816 respectively.

-Cost-of-Living Raise - The City Council approved a 1.5% cost-of-living raise for fiscal year 2012-2013.
+Cost-of-Living Raise - The City Council approved a 2.5 % cost-of-living raise for fiscal year 2013-2014 to help employees with the pension increase.